 19. Bond over breakfast.

-Evenings can be hectic and sitters are pricey.
+Evenings can be hectic, and sitters are pricey.
 Start your day with romance instead and have a Valentine’s breakfast.
-Make as many things on the menu as possible heart-shaped.
+Make as many menu items as possible heart-shaped.
 Who doesn’t love a heart-shaped pancake?

 What is your favorite Valentine’s date idea?